 Set in the heart of the Alpine town on the edge of the crystal clear Ovens River, it's the perfect spot to unwind.
 On offer is everything from their citrusy Blowhard Pale ' ideal after a hard day's hiking or cycling the Murray to the Mountains Rail Trail ' to a full-bodied Staircase Porter ' as comforting as a warm blanket on cooler winter days.

 Set up in 2006 by Scott Brandon and Fiona Reddaway who had left Melbourne behind for a change of pace, Bright has gone on to pick up a swag of tourism awards; pint in hand, gazing on the tree-covered surrounding mountains as the river burbles nearby, you'll soon understand why.

 In late 2012, the brewery completed a million dollar expansion program.
 This tripled the venue's size, introducing much-needed additional indoor seating, resulting in one of the most impressive microbrewery bar / restaurants in the country.
 There's a long bar pouring their full range of beers, massive dining area lined with wooden tables, outdoor seating front and back and cool use of old kegs for everything from lights to sinks in the toilets.
-It also means more place for Jon Seltin, the brewer that joined Bright in 2011, to fill with his range of specialty releases and barrel-aged experiments that have been turning heads among craft beer aficionados wherever they land.
+The expansion has continued, with a terrace now stretching out towards the river.